omarathon/crawler-visualisation/README.md

 Uses plotly.js to plot a realtime graph streaming from the Google Firebase being populated by the crawler.

-On the x axis we have a discrete set of tiers: IRON, BRONZE, SILVER, ..., CHALLENGER.
+On the x axis we have a discrete set of tiers: {IRON, BRONZE, SILVER, GOLD, PLATINUM, DIAMOND, MASTER, GRANDMASTER, CHALLENGER}.

 On the y axis we have the average gold per minute across all of the players for Matches in each tier.